ayush-sleeping/Every-Open-Source-Programs/README.md

 <div align="center">

-Here, You can find every Open Source Programs in an Chronological order .
+Here, You can find every Open Source Programs | Internships | Competitions in an systematic way .
 </div>

 <br>